thedevsaddam/gojsonq/README.md

 * `val` -- value to be matched with.
 It can be a _int_, _string_, _bool_ or _slice_ - depending on the `op`.

-* `op` -- operand to be used for matching.
-The following operands are available to use:
+* `op` -- operator to be used for matching.
+The following operators are available to use:

     * `=` : For equality matching

     * `eq` : Same as `=`

-    * `!=` : For 4not equality matching
+    * `!=` : For not equality matching

     * `neq` : Same as `!=`